ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 and the transaction entity is used to gather those values into claims.

 A transaction entity, if provided, MUST be included only once within the reported entities.
-If a Verifier detects multiple entities of type `id-pkix-evidence-entity-transaction`, it MUST reject the Evidence.
+If a Verifier detects multiple entities of type `id-evidence-entity-transaction`, it MUST reject the Evidence.

 The following table lists the claims for a transaction entity defined